 Exceeding the memory limits is another very likely reason for the white screen of death.
 This usually happens when you try to install a plugin that exceeds your default memory limit and causes the WordPress blank page.

-Even if you haven’t installed a plugin recently, a temporary excessive load or some other combination could easily cause your hosting to exceed its allocated memory.
+Even if you haven’t installed a plugin recently, a temporary excessive load, too much data in the database, or some other combination could easily cause your web hosting to exceed its allocated memory.

 When a WordPress site exceeds its memory limit, to conserve resources, the server starts to kill excessive processes.
 This will cause your website to die without terminating gracefully causing the WordPress blank page error.

-You should get in touch with your hosting server to make sure you have set the right amount on your shared server.
+You should get in touch with your web hosting company to make sure you have set the right amount on your shared server.

 If you’d like to learn more tweaks like this one, refer to this guide: 101 WordPress tricks Every Serious Blogger Needs to Know